suzukiget/api-public/README.md

 ```

 ### Rate-limiting
-All API requests are rate-limited at 10 requests/sec per user, and 50 requests/sec per IP addres
+All API requests are rate-limited at 10 requests/sec per user, and 50 requests/sec per IP address.

 ### Pagination
 For APIs that return large amounts of data, the response may need to be paginated, e.g. retrieving the trade history.
 When pagination is required, a `Link` field can be found in the headers.
 Take the trade history request as an example: